mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-05_tuesday_afternoon_initial_analysis_MAGs.md

    - **Contents**: Includes a formatted summary of each bin’s completeness, contamination, and overall quality metrics.
    - **Use**: These reports are often shared with collaborators or included in analysis reports to summarize the quality of genome bins.

+### CheckM conclusions

+So what do conclude from your CheckM results?
+How do these results measure up against what you found with BLAST?

+## Kraken again